lukefairbank/iBrew/README.md

 ibrew trigger add Domoticz OnBase "http://127.0.0.1:8080/json.htm?type=command&param=switchlight&idx=99&switchcmd=§N" 10.0.0.99
 ```

-We need to set up the right boolean state, domoticz uses the format _On_ or _Off_
+We need to set up the right switch state type, domoticz uses the format _On_ or _Off_

-`ibrew trigger Domoticz state On 10.0.0.99`
+`ibrew trigger Domoticz switch On 10.0.0.99`

 start any server with the events enables like